Our present is stranger than most movies. How’s that changing the way I watch them?

 © 2024, Paramount Pictures

-In times like this, we need better films.
+In times like these, we need better films.
 This is not a time for half-assed shallow characters like President Ross or nameless enemies reminiscent of 80s Reagan Era action flicks.
-It is the time to write films that take us to another world for a few hours.
+It is time to write films that take us to another world for a few hours.
 Films that shed light on the nuances of communities under attack.
-And that will inspire us to rise up and fight for our rights.
+And that will inspire us to rise and fight for our rights.
 Or have no political content at all.
-Let’s have some good old fun for a few hours without thinking about politics for a chance.
-When we spend money on movie tickets and expensive popcorn, for the most part, we want to break free from reality.

 Back to the Hulk in the Room

-Back to Captain America: Brave New World and their universe’s POTUS turning into Red Hulk.
-It is not stranger than fiction.
+Returning to Captain America: Brave New World and their universe’s POTUS turning into Red Hulk.
+It is no stranger than fiction.
 We have an evil billionaire con man who inspired many similar movie characters sitting in the Oval Office with the wealthiest man in the world, who is equally vile, standing next to him and dismantling the government.
 We are past the Idiocracy phase.
 Now, we are in the dystopian oligarchy of Metropolis, Brazil, and Robocop.